Topology of $3$-manifolds with uniformly positive scalar curvature

 \section{Introduction}

-In a Riemannian manifold $(M, g)$, the scalar curvature is defined as the mean value of all sectional curvatures.
-A metric $g$ on $M$ is considered to have \emph{uniformly positive scalar curvature} if the scalar curvature is greater than a positive constant.
+In a Riemannian manifold $(M, g)$, the scalar curvature is defined as the sum of all sectional curvatures.
+The scalar curvature of $g$ is called \emph{uniformly positive}, if it is greater than a positive constant.

-When considering the topology of $3$-manifold, particularly non-compact ones, it becomes essential to investigate those admitting (uniformly) positive scalar curvature.
-A well-known and fundamental question is posed by Yau in his problem section (See Problem 27 in \cite{Yau})
+When considering the topology of $3$-manifolds, particularly non-compact ones, it becomes essential to investigate those admitting (uniformly) positive scalar curvature.
+A well-known and fundamental question was posed by Yau in his problem section (See Problem 27 in \cite{Yau}):

 \emph{How to classify $3$-manifolds admitting complete Riemannian metrics of (uniformly) positive scalar curvature up to diffeomorphisms?}